143rd Rifle Division: Encircling Berlin

 April 24 saw the 47th continuing to attack to the southwest toward Brandenburg.
 German forces on its right flank continued retreating to the south.
 9th Guards Tanks, which had moved through the dark, managed to seize Nauen from the march at 0800.
 129th Corps covered the Army's left flank with 82nd Division while the 143rd and 132nd engaged in fighting in the area south of Siedlung-Schoenwald.
 The objective for April 25 remained Potsdam.
 At noon, men of the 328th Rifle Division, with tanks of the 6th Guards Tank Brigade, joined hands with 4th Guards Tank Army's 6th Guards Mechanized Corps, completing the encirclement of Berlin.
 129th Corps pushed back several covering units to the east toward the city before breaking into the north and west outskirts of Spandau, with its front facing east and south.

 At this point the combined strength of the 125th and 129th Rifle Corps, with the supporting 6th Artillery Division and 74th Antiaircraft Division was 43,077 personnel, with 593 mortars, 556 guns of 76mm or larger calibre, and 123 45mm antitank guns.
 During April 26 the 129th Corps was involved in heavy fighting in Spandau, attacking from north to west.
 German resistance was desperate, with every effort made to retain its hold on the bridges over the Havel.
 During the day Gartenstadt was cleared and the city center was reached, as 125th Corps also exerted pressure.
 By day's end the west bank of the river was almost completely cleared, cutting off the Potsdam grouping from the Berlin garrison.
 These victories and others effectively eliminated the last chance for the forces in Berlin to break out to the west.

 On April 28, 47th Army was mainly occupied with mopping up the Potsdam area before regrouping during the afternoon for an advance westward on Bützow with its main forces, consisting of 77th and 129th Corps.
-By the end of the day these had reached a line from Buschow to Barnewitz to Brielow after covering 20km in road column formation.
+By the end of the day these had reached a line from Buschow to Barnewitz to Brielow after covering 20 km in road column formation.
 The next day 129th Corps, facing no resistance, reached a line from Lipe to Bützow.
-April 30 saw the Corps attacking toward Premnitz, advancing 5km, and reaching the line LipeMutzlitzMarzahn.
+April 30 saw the Corps attacking toward Premnitz, advancing 5 km, and reaching the line LipeMutzlitzMarzahn.
 On May 4 the 143rd was moved to Rathenow, reaching the Elbe River near the Spanhausen Canal where it linked up with American forces.
 During the next two days it rounded up various refugees fleeing to the west.